Urbanelation/hello-world/README.md

 Hello friends,

 welcome to my GitHub-profil.
-I want to report my progress in programming.
+I want to record my progress in programming.
 Besides my interests in IT I'm a passionate minimalist and literature lover.